MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/OPEN-Function--File-.md

  *TextEncoding*
  Value: **MsDos**, **UTF8**, **UTF16**, or **Windows**

  Optionally, you can specify the encoding on the file.
-By specifying the text encoding, you ensure that all the language\-specific characters are represented correctly in [!INCLUDE[navnow](includes/navnow_md.md)] when you read data and write data.
+By specifying the text encoding, you ensure that all the language-specific characters are represented correctly in [!INCLUDE[navnow](includes/navnow_md.md)] when you read data and write data.

  For more information, see [Text Encoding](Text-Encoding.md).

 ## Property Value/Return Value
  Type: Boolean

  Specifies whether the file was opened.
-If you omit this optional return value and if the file cannot be found, then a run\-time error occurs.
+If you omit this optional return value and if the file cannot be found, then a run-time error occurs.

  **true** if the file was opened; otherwise, **false**.

 ## Remarks
  If you call OPEN on a file variable that refers to an open file, then the function does not automatically close the existing file and open the new file.
 You must explicitly call the [CLOSE Function \(File\)](CLOSE-Function--File-.md) to close the existing file.
-If you call OPEN on a file that is already open, then a run\-time error occurs.
+If you call OPEN on a file that is already open, then a run-time error occurs.

 ## Example
  This example shows how to open an .xml file for reading in text mode.
 To use this example, you must create the simple.xml file at C:\\temp and create the following variable.